skjolber/external-nfc-api/README.md

 ===
 The API defines
  * broadcast actions
-  * service start / stop and state
+  * service start / stop and status
   * reader open / close and status
   * tag connect / disconnect
  * 'extras' objects for interaction with readers
+  * disable beeps
+  * display text
+  * configure NFC tech types (PICC)
+  * enable/disable LEDs
+  * run custom commands
  * abstract activities for interaction with built-in and external NFC (in parallel)
   * these currently depend on the [NDEF Tools for Android](https://code.google.com/p/ndef-tools-for-android/) project.
  * Programmatically start and stop the service (see methods startService() and stopService() in the [NfcExternalDetectorActivity](https://github.com/skjolber/external-nfc-api/blob/master/ExternalNFCAPI/src/com/skjolberg/nfc/util/activity/NfcExternalDetectorActivity.java) class in for an example).